ArjNil/ArjNil/README.md

 - 👋 Hi, I’m @ArjNil
 - 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning how to code in python
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on projects to grow my skills
 - 📫 How to reach me nnilviaa@gmail.com